 There are a number of 5K training apps on the market and many of them are very well planned and can provide you with the instruction you need.
 But, after trying Zombies, Run!
 5K, I can tell you this is the first one that is so interesting that I can't wait to go out and train again.
 It is a combination of training and edge-of-your-seat story telling - with you as part of the story.
 Continue reading →

 Shine is an app that lets you set goals for weekly activity and track your progress.
-There is an indiegogo project for a wearable device that will be the companion product to this app.
-The device, when available in March of 2013. will be the size of a quarter and introduce a new way to sync with your iPhone.
+There was an indiegogo project for a wearable device that will be the companion product to this app.
+The device, when available. will be the size of a quarter and introduce a new way to sync with your iPhone.
 Until that product becomes available, the Shine app can still help you plan and provide motivation.

 It is important to balance cardio and strength workouts and Nike’s Training Club helps support your goals.
 It is not always possible to have a personal trainer, but with this app, you have training tips at your fingertips.
 The app allows you to be in charge of the time you spend, the level of expertise and which goal you want to reach.
 While the app is targeted to women and all the videos are of women doing the exercises, there were comments from men who used the app saying it was valuable.
 Continue reading →

 I am a huge Nova fan and frankly anything with that name on it sounds good to me.
-So, I was predisposed to like the iMuscle (Nova Series) app.
+So, I was predisposed to like the iMuscle 2 (Nova Series) app.
 I expected dazzling graphics – and got them.
 I expected great information and I got it.
-IMuscle is a must-have addition to any strength training program.
+IMuscle 2 for iPad or iPhone is a must-have addition to any strength training program.
 You can target specific muscles, find out how to improve those muscles and track your progress.
-Continue reading →

 I sort through a lot of apps to find ones that I find useful and that I can recommend to others.
 I can’t possibly get to all of them, but there are ones I research, find interesting and still decide not to review.
 Here’s just a few of those and a little explanation on why I passed on them.
 Your favorite app could be on this list.
 All of these have good to great customer ratings.
 Let me know what I am missing.
 Continue reading →